 Please remember that at Clinton Savings Bank your privacy and security are our highest priority.

-Internet Security Policy
+Personal Online Banking Internet Security Policy

 Reminder: Please remember to be aware of scams whether on the phone, through text or email.
 It is strongly advised that you never respond with any personal and confidential information such as your social security or account numbers of any sort.
 If you should ever be contacted by some means asking for personal banking information we advise you to call us back informing us of the incident.
 At Clinton Savings Bank we take your privacy and security seriously and will never ask for your personal information via a call, email or text.